 Hawkins earned his bachelor’s degree at South Alabama in 1987 and went on to claim his master’s degree in sports science two years later at the United States Sports Academy.

 Hawkins married the former Kelly Wojciechowski on May 15, 2010.
-They reside in Kalamazoo with Kelly's son Trey and their first child together, Emily, born in April 2011.
-The couple is expecting their second child together in December 2012.
+They reside in Kalamazoo with Kelly’s son Trey, and their daughters Emily and Alyssa.